Reviewed 14 June 2026

 Related Pages

-From the portfolio: solar panel install cost (Section 25D credit, no cap).
+From the portfolio: solar panel install cost (the Section 25D solar credit also ended 31 December 2025).